Altemista/edge-anki-adas/README.md

-# Overtaking for Anki Overdrive
+# ADAS for Anki Overdrive
-This is a use case where two cars run on the same lane where the fast car overtakes the slow car.
+This is an ADAS which drives Anki cars on the track.

 ## Building and running it locally
 To build and start locally, run: